-- One hundred (100) percent of the total entry fee (less 5.5% NCHA levy) must be paid out as prize money. - Other NCHA approved classes may be run with this type of contest. - Jackpots may have a minimum guaranteed purse. - Jackpots must have a minimum entry fee of \$10. - 3.
-Show committees may hold a maximum of two shows at any venue on any one day.
+- One hundred (100) percent of the total entry fee (less 5.5% NCHA levy) must be paid out as prize money. - Other NCHA approved classes may be run with this type of contest. - Jackpots may have a minimum guaranteed purse. - Jackpots must have a minimum entry fee of \$10.

+- Show committees may hold a maximum of two shows at any venue on any one day.
 Any or all NCHA approved classes may be held once only at each of these shows. - 4.
-To be NCHA approved, the signed application form must be received in the NCHA office no later than forty two (42) days prior to the closing date of entry for the show involved.
+To be NCHA approved, the signed application form must be received in the NCHA office no later than forty-two (42) days prior to the closing date of entry for the show involved.
 All approved shows must appear in at least one (1) NCHA Chatta.
-Early receipt of an approval application gives the contest more publicity in the NCHA Chatta.
-Late lodgement of the show application approval form will be accepted up to twenty one (21) days prior to the show with penalty fees to apply.
+Early receipt of an approval application gives the contest more publicity in the NCHA Chatta and on the NCHA website.
+Late lodgement of the show application approval form will be accepted up to twenty-one (21) days prior to the show, with penalty fees to apply. - 5.
+A show that is approved by the National Cutting Horse Association must use the Association's rules in their entirety.
+A show may be approved without naming a judge or judges.
+A show should designate an alternate judge in case the judge or one of the judges is unable to be present. - a.
+If there are recognised overseas visiting judges asked to officiate at NCHA approved contests, their qualifications will be recognised if they are NCHA (USA) approved judges. - At any NCHA approved jackpot or championship cutting, a maximum of five (5) judges may be utilised. - c.
+Shows must use judges from the NCHA approved Judges List.